jobeastwood/gesrtp-py/DEVELOPMENT.md

 ### Current Status

-🎉 **PROJECT COMPLETE!** All intended features have been implemented, tested, and verified on real hardware.
+🎉 **PRODUCTION READY** for traditional addressing!
+All core features implemented and verified on real hardware.

+🔬 **ACTIVE RESEARCH** for advanced features using trial-and-error approach with limited protocol documentation.

+**Production Features** (v1.1.0):
 - **Code**: 2,500+ lines of production Python
 - **Memory Types**: 9 types with 15 access modes - **ALL WORKING**
 - **Hardware Tested**: Emerson PACSystems EPXCPE210 (Firmware 10.30) and IC695CPE330 (Firmware 10.85)